derrod/legendary/README.md

   --override-exe <exe path>
                         Override executable to launch (relative path) --origin              Launch Origin to activate or run the game.
-  --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
+  --json                Print launch information as JSON and exit --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
                         Set WINE prefix to use